Dog-Friendly Mission Beach, QLD: Visiting with a Dog

 This 1.2km long bush trail leads through a remnant patch of coastal rainforest in between the Clump Point Boat Ramp and the Perry Harvey Public Jetty.
 Parking is available at both ends of the walk, or else reach the track from the Ulysses Link Walking Track along Mission Beach.

 About a 40-minute drive inland from Mission Beach are the romantic ruins of Paronella Park.
-First developed into a tourist spot around the pretty Mena Creek Falls during the 1930s, in recent decades the remains of the Spanish “castle” have been preserved for a new generation of visitors.
+First developed into a tourist spot around the pretty Mena Creek Falls during the 1930s, in recent decades the remains of the Spanish “castle” have been open to a new generation of visitors.

 Paronella Park with Mena Creek Falls